Water Sensitive Urban Design

 Gross Pollutant Traps

-Gross Pollutant Traps (GPTs) capture litter, sediment and debris that is washed into the stormwater system.
-GPTs prevent pollution from entering the rivers and streams.
+Gross pollutant traps (GPTs) capture litter, sediment and debris that is washed into the stormwater system.
+They prevent pollution from entering the rivers and streams.
 GPTs are mostly proprietary products that come in a variety of size, functions and maintenance requirements.

 Filter cartridges